ladybug-tools/spider-2022/cookbook/simple-stl/README.md

 ## 2022-07-12

-* Upper and lower
+* View Upper or lower or both
-* Load and remove
+* Load and remove files
 * Supports colors & shadows

 ### 2022-07-10